AK-5999/GenerativeAI/QA/GenAI_1.md

-The reason your text looks cut off or "goes out" of the code block is due to a formatting rule in Markdown called **Horizontal Scrolling**.

-When I wrapped the entire guide inside a code block (using triple backticks ````markdown`), it forced the text to preserve its exact spacing.
-If a line of text is very long, Markdown viewers (like Github, Notion, or Obsidian) won't wrap the text to the next line automatically.
-Instead, they keep it on a single line that stretches far to the right, requiring you to scroll horizontally to read it.

-Here is the exact same comprehensive reference guide, but this time **completely unboxed** out of the code block.
-Now, the text will naturally wrap to your screen size so you can read, copy, or print it effortlessly!

----

 # Comprehensive Deep-Dive Reference Notes: Generative AI & LLMs

 A structured reference guide covering foundations, architectures, optimizations, and deployment strategies of modern AI systems.